bash-lsp/bash-language-server/docs/development-guide.md

 ## Working on the server

-The easiest way right now is to simple compile and install the server globally whenever you've made a change, and then reload you vscode window to re-launch the server.
+The easiest way right now is to simply compile and install the server globally whenever you've made a change, and then reload your vscode window to re-launch the server.

 ```